osmandapp/web/main/docs/technical/osmand-api-sdk/index.md

 **Cons**
 - Requires OsmAnd application to be installed next to your app
-- Limited number of methods comparing to SDK or Library approach
+- Limited number of methods comparing to Full Library SDK approach
 - Limited branding capabilities though it could have a branded logo, branded profiles, map styles & etc in the OsmAnd app
 - Not possible to pass code & UI elements to OsmAnd, so all interaction could be done only via switching screens between apps and callbacks